- Default Parameters

-In case you do not want to provide any link, replace the url with 'disabled'
+If you do not want to provide any link, replace the URL with 'disabled'.

 Any exact matches to a user or group will be returned, even though less than the minimum characters have been entered.
-The search is case insensitive. e.g. entering "tom" will always return "Tom" if there is an exact match.
+The search is case insensitive.
+For example, entering "tom" will always return "Tom" if there is an exact match.

 These configure the email settings for ownCloud notifications and password resets.

 The return address that you want to appear on emails sent by the ownCloud server.